wastl/cmarmotta/README.md

     ./service/marmotta_persistence -db /path/to/shard2 -port 10002
     ./sharding/marmotta_sharding --port 10000 --backends localhost:10001,localhost:10002

 You can then access the sharding server through Marmotta like the persistence server.
+Running all instances on the same host is only useful for testing.
+In production environments, you would of course run all three (or more) instances on different hosts.
+Note that the number and order of backends should not change once data has been imported, because otherwise the hashing algorithm will do the wrong thing.

 ## Running Apache Marmotta